ardanlabs/gotraining/topics/go/README.md

 _"Debuggers don't remove bugs.
 They only show them in slow motion." - Unknown_

+_"Fixing bugs is just a side effect.
+Debuggers are for exploration." - @Deech (Twitter)_

 **Resources:**

 [The Magical Number Seven, Plus or Minus Two](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two) - Wikipedia